FNScence/CSAFAP-config-package/README.md

 		- added wallbangs from white halls to ivy, gate and bombtrain

 - ***New with version 2.2:***
 	- Added a few T-side line-ups for Train (after the first pro matches on the map)

+- ***New with version 2.3:***
+	- Fixed a few T-side line-ups for Train (pop dog to gate, T-stairs to lower B)
+ 	- Exchanged radio tile position of Vertigo with Train
+  	- Added Ancient Cave to B site solo god flash

 ## Installation
 - **Step 1:**